postindustria-tech/pipeline-python/fiftyone_pipeline_engines/readme.md

 The Pipeline is a generic web request intelligence and data processing solution with the ability to add a range of 51Degrees and/or custom plug ins (Engines)

+## Requirements

+* Python 3.5+

 ## This package fiftyone_pipeline_engines

-This package extends the `flow element` class created by the `fiftyone.pipeline.core` package into a specialized type of flow element called an engine.
+This package extends the `flow element` class created by the `fiftyone-pipeline-core` package into a specialized type of flow element called an engine.
 This allows for additional features including:

 * An auto-updating data file for properties
 * A service called when a requested property